webyrd/normalization-by-evaluation/README.md

 Thank you to Michael Arntzenius for a previous tutorial on normalization-by-evaluation, and a separate attempt at implementing normalization-by-evaluation relationally.

+Thanks to Nada Amin for suggesting improved file names.

 Code in this repository:

 ##### `original-edward-kmett-code`